xyber-nova/xyber-nova/README.md

 ## 学校 School

-My school is one of schools in Gejiu, and it is the best school in my hometown.
+My school is one of schools(maybe a "prison") in Gejiu, and it is the best school in my hometown.
 Can you guess it?